Trending Articles

 Express your opinion.
 State whether you liked the movie you saw and why.

 Confidence begins with an inner attitude of valuing yourself as much as you love others.
 Look for a role model who is self-confident, neither too passive nor too aggressive.
-See if you can mimic the person’s best qualities.
-Remember that your ideas and opinions are just as important as anyone else’s.
-Knowing this will help you feel confident and secure in yourself.

 Conclusion